 The Top 5 Most Common Problems With Home HVAC Systems

-1. The A/C Stops Functioning
+1. The AC Stops Functioning

 2. Hot Air Is Blowing Out

 Other issues can include an obstruction in the ducts or debris that’s causing the compressor to overheat.
 To solve this, replace air filters every two months with the help of an HVAC technician and schedule a duct cleaning once a year.
-Before adding refrigerant to leaks, always schedule an appointment with an HVAC technician to double check that everything else is in the clear.
+Before adding refrigerant to leaks, always schedule an appointment with an HVAC technician to check that everything else is in the clear.

-3. A Leak In The Unit
+3. A Leak in the Unit

-For most homeowners, it’s difficult to detect whether it’s a refrigerant leak, because they mostly appear in coolant lines.
-Watch out for oil stains near the AC unit, because that means trouble and a sign of more problems.
+For most homeowners, it’s difficult to detect whether it’s a refrigerant leak because they mostly appear in coolant lines.
+Watch out for oil stains near the AC unit because that means trouble and a sign of more problems.

 The cause of this is due to your average concept of time.
-Over the years, lines and connections in the unit can erode and degrade from constantly being wet leading to refrigerant leakage.
+Over the years, lines and connections in the unit can erode and degrade from constantly being wet, leading to refrigerant leakage.
 Water leaks are usually caused by blocked drain pipes and lackluster condensate pumps.

 If you see a leaking unit, turn it off and call us right away.
 Low refrigerant levels are more prone to damage the compressor and can lead to higher costs in replacement fees.
 Regular maintenance can actually prevent this from happening, though.
-Our highly qualified team at RS Andrews will be glad to assist you in this.
+Our highly qualified team at R.S.
+Andrews will be glad to assist you in this.

-4. A/C System Is Frozen
+4. AC System Is Frozen

-Common problems for ice accumulation is due to a lack of airflow across your evaporator coil from dirty filters, closed supply vents, blocked return vents, dirty evaporator coils, and the most common is lack of refrigerant.
+Common problems for ice accumulation are due to a lack of airflow across your evaporator coil from dirty filters, closed supply vents, blocked return vents, dirty evaporator coils, and the most common is lack of refrigerant.
 If you notice ice around there, it means the system is working too hard to keep your house at a cool temperature.
 Taking care of this early can save you extra on your energy bill.

 Yes, your system may work harder in the summer, but it’s a red flag if it freezes (or should we say blue?).
 If there’s a dirty air filter abound, expect the AC unit to double up on effort and work twice as hard for the same cooling amount.
 Yikes, that sounds like a high energy bill.
 Have an expert HVAC technician from our Atlanta team to check the blower fan, ducts, refrigerant levels, and evaporator for obstructions.